-- 9. As a matter of policy, the FRC's auditing standards are based on the corresponding international standards issued by the IAASB.
-Where necessary the international standards are augmented with additional requirements to address specific UK legal and regulatory requirements; and additional guidance that is appropriate in the UK national legislative, cultural, and business context.
-We believe that the revisions to ISA (UK) 505 are appropriate and proportionate to address issues that have been identified since the current standard was issued.
-We propose to maintain the FRC's supplementary material, where appropriate, from the current standards. - 10.
-We believe that benefits in the public interest of enhancements to the quality of audit, although not quantifiable, will outweigh the costs of changes that may be necessary to audit firms' approaches to group audit.
+- 8. As a matter of policy, the FRC's auditing standards are based on the corresponding international standards issued by the IAASB.
+Where necessary the international standards are augmented with additional requirements to address specific UK legal and regulatory requirements; and additional guidance that is appropriate in the UK national legislative, cultural and business context. - 9.
+We believe that ISA (UK) 505 (Revised October 2023) introduces changes that are appropriate and proportionate to address issues that have been identified since the current standard was issued.
+We believe that benefits in the public interest, enhancing the quality of group audit engagements, will outweigh the costs of changes that may be necessary to audit firms' methodologies.